simonerigoni/simonerigoni/README.md

 After working some years as an employee as a Technical Consultant and as a Data Engineer I decided to start working exclusively as a remote independent contractor/freelancer.

-On my website [simonerigoni.net](https://www.simonerigoni.net), on [Medium](https://medium.com/@simone-rigoni01) and on [Blogspot](https://simonerigoni01.blogspot.com/) I write posts about personal projects, software development, data engineering, and data science related topics.
+On my website [simonerigoni.net](https://www.simonerigoni.net), on [Medium](https://medium.com/@simone-rigoni01) and on [Blogspot](https://simonerigoni01.blogspot.com/) I write posts about personal projects, software development, data engineering and data science related topics.
 If you like the content I create feel free to buy me a [coffee](https://www.buymeacoffee.com/simonerigoni).

 Learning is a lifelong journey.
 Here are some of my certifications:
 - [Udacity Data Scientist Nanodegree](https://www.udacity.com/certificate/e/c57a3650-1917-11e9-9717-2b962bc64e44)